 Garrastegui then discusses the law pertaining to a Last Will and Testament.
 “It has to be executed before two witnesses, not a notary.
 This is a common mistake people make.
 They’ll take their notarized Will to an attorney, but the attorney cannot probate that Will, which is what we have to do through the Surrogate’s Court.”

-Drake continues the interview by asking Garrastegui to put people’s minds at ease about working with an estate planning law firm and asks her to explain how getting the right pieces in place can be cost-effective.
+Drake continues the interview by asking Garrastegui to put people’s minds at ease about working with an estate planning law firm and to explain how getting the right pieces in place can be cost-effective.

 Finally, Drake asks Garrastegui what brings her the greatest joy.
 Garrastegui explains that her office also handles guardianships.
 “We deal with guardianships for minor children and try to protect parents’ assets, so they would pass to that child, especially if that child is disabled, to keep that child on Medicaid and a supplemental needs trust.
 That child can use the assets their parents have left them to buy whatever they need - a computer, a bicycle - and the government would pay for their medical needs.”